 An efficient and equitable community provides diverse housing and transportation options to meet diverse needs, including affordable housing and transportation options.
 Many current development policies and planning practices favour more expensive housing and transport modes over more affordable options.
-For example, restrictions on townhouse and multi-family housing development favour more expensive housing, minimum parking requirements subsidize automobile travel, and current transport planning practices favour automobile improvements over improvements to walking, cycling and public transit.
+For example, restrictions on townhouses and low-rise apartments in residential neighborhoods favour more expensive housing, minimum parking requirements subsidize automobile travel, and current transport planning practices favour automobile improvements over improvements to walking, cycling and public transit.
 An affordability agenda corrects these distortions: it ensures that basic, inexpensive housing and affordable mobility options are available to people who want them.

 There are many possible ways to increase affordability.
 Some provide large benefits to small number of households that qualify for special services (often those with the greatest needs, such as people with disabilities or very low incomes), while others provide smaller benefits to a larger number of low- and moderate-income households.
 Some policies depend on subsidies, others reduce the costs of developing moderate-priced housing.
 Even if the additional housing units are initially too expensive for lower-income households, but by increasing overall housing supply this tends to drive down market prices, and such housing becomes more affordable over time as it ages.